vijayRT/terminal-discord/README.md

 `$terminal-discord -t <retrieved_token>`

 This is a one-time operation.
-Your token will be saved within a config file in your terminal-discord app directory.
+Your token will be saved within a config file on your filesystem.
 Other options provided in the config file are explained below.

 ## Config-File

-The Config file `config.json` is located in the installation directory of the terminal-discord app.
-Since the installation directory of global npm packages differs across platforms, consult this [Stackoverflow answer](https://stackoverflow.com/a/5926706) to get your install location.
+The Config file is created in either `$HOME/.config/terminal-discord/config.json` or `$HOME/.terminal-discord/config.json`.
+It contains the following options for configuring your terminal-discord experience.

 ### max_name_length